-- conduct return to work discussions with employees in respect of all absences (See Section 12) - seek to assist employees in need of support - refer to the Headteacher cases which are a potential cause for concern in accordance with "trigger points" adopted by the school.
+2 conduct return to work discussions with employees in respect of all absences (See Section 12)

+Prefer to the Headteacher cases which are a potential cause for concern in accordance with "trigger points" adopted by the school.

 8. TRIGGER LEVELS